xicheng233/MUDs-Travel-Profiles/Travel Profile Clusters and EV Charging Needs  of MUD Residents/Figures/ReadME.md

-This folder contains figures illustrating the analysis in the paper.
+This folder contains high-resolution figures in the paper.